 “Do you go to school in San Diego?” was one of the first questions that one of the moms asked me.
 I have no idea why this question makes me feel inadequate but it only added to my insecurity even more.
 Then, the waiter told me that I was “too young” for a glass of wine and simply skipped over me as he was pouring samples for everyone.
 I had to explain to everyone that I had just gotten off of work, but this further required more explanation as to what I did (and why I was dressed like that).
 I know most people that work in respectable positions dress up for work, but at our company we are very lucky not to.
 I am happy that I get to spend my money on regular clothes and not on dry cleaning and business suits, but for all they knew…I was just a poor student based on what I was wearing.

 I don’t understand how people can judge each other based on the type of clothes he or she is wearing.
-If you look at billionaires, sometimes you may not know just how much cash that person is rolling in (ie. Mark Zuckerberg).
+If you look at billionaires, sometimes you may not know just how much cash that person is rolling in.
 Yet, as I thought about it some more, I was judging them as well.
-All of these women were in fantastic shape and were dressed to the nines, sporting Chanel bags, trendy boots, sky high wedges, and Lululemon outfits.
+All of these women were in fantastic shape and were dressed to the nines, sporting Chanel bags, trendy boots, sky high wedges, and Lululemon clothing- dresses, tops, skirts and all that jazz.
 If they were able to pay for this expensive volleyball club for their daughters and all of these expensive items, then they must be rich and snobby right?

 As I got to know the women during the 3-day tournament, I realized that there was much more to them than what the surface presented, and they got to know me too.
 I still wore my comfy yoga pants and no-name workout tops, but the insecurity that I felt that first night completely disappeared.
 This experience taught me that you shouldn’t be ashamed of living modestly and living within your means.